 Understanding Static Constructors in C#

-In C#, a static constructor is a special constructor used to initialize static members of a class or perform actions that need to happen only once, for the entire type rather than per instance.
+A static constructor is used to initialize static fields or perform actions that should happen only once—at the class level.

 static ClassName()